-This inspection manual chapter provides guidance on documenting vendor inspections and quality assurance (QA) implementation inspections.
+This inspection manual chapter (IMC) provides guidance on documenting vendor inspections and quality assurance (QA) implementation inspections performed by the Vendor Inspection Center of Expertise (COE).
 The purpose is to ensure clear and consistent content, format, and style for all vendor and QA implementation inspection reports.

 0617-02 OBJECTIVES